FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 ![GCP Create VM interface](images/3.png)

-Once you have reserved your IP it will be shown in the External IPv4 address field, write it down as we will need it later to create our DNS records.
-My IP address was 34.125.156.130.
+Once you have reserved your IP it will be shown in the External IPv4 address field, write it down as we will need it later to create the DNS records.
+Our IP address was 34.125.156.130.

 ![GCP Create VM interface](images/4.png)